microsoft/Policy-Weaver/README.md

   - name of the unity catalog or snowflake database
   - schemas: list of schemas to include.
 If not set, all schemas are included.
 For each schema you can give a list of tables which should be included.
 If not set all tables are included (see examples below)

-- type: either 'UNITY_CATALOG' for databricks or 'SNOWFLAKE' for snowflake
+- type: either 'UNITY_CATALOG' for databricks, 'SNOWFLAKE' for snowflake, or 'ADLS_GEN2' for Azure Data Lake Storage Gen2

 Here is an example config.yaml **NOT** using keyvault: